 - If you encounter any complications or abnormalities during the healing process, contact our office right away so we can assist you.

-If you believe you may be in need of a tooth extraction because of decay, disease, or injury, book a consultation with our office today; we can assess your condition to determine if extraction is the best option for you.
+If you believe you may be in need of a tooth removal because of decay, disease, or injury, book a consultation with our Alpharetta office today; we can assess your condition to determine if tooth extraction is the best option for you.